Scriptor/pharen/bundled.markdown

 #### compile-except #### {#compile-except}
 (compile-except *string* except *string* file *string* \[output-dir NULL\])

 Compiles the Pharen script at path `file` unless it matches the path `except`.
-A handy use for this is first creating a partial by only supplying the `except` path.
-Then, this partial can be used by `compile-dir` to compile all files except a certain one. `compile-except` also takes an optional argument specifying an output directory.
+A handy use for this is first creating a partial by only supplying the `except` argument.
+Then, this partial can be used by `compile-dir` as the compile function to use and compile all files except a certain one. `compile-except` also takes an optional argument specifying an output directory.